Flogistoni/raspbiec/README.md

 It can  take the role of the computer or the disk drive.
 It has been developed and tested with a Commodore 64 and a 1541-II.

+This is the development version.
 What it can currently do:

 * Load and save single PRG files to the disk drive
 * Serve single PRG files (load and save) from a Pi directory to the computer